Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-saltburn.md

 ![Two characters from The Talented Mr. Ripley talking at a table with a typewriter](/images/the-talented-mr-ripley-typewriter-scene-Y0Nz.png)

-*Jude Law and Matt Damon in The Talented Mr. Ripley (1999).
+*source-Jude Law and Matt Damon in The Talented Mr. Ripley (1999).
 Source: IMDb*

 **Director:** Anthony Minghella